 - support you to develop capability in your profession

-- enable you to progress in your career so that your expertise can be used in the best way possible for the people of Kent
+- help you to progress in your career so that your expertise can be used in the best way possible for the people of Kent

 - ensure that you can remain registered (as a social worker, occupational therapist or nurse).

-The capability framework will also set out how Kent County Council identifies and promotes talent through clearly articulated career pathways at all levels in the organisation.
+The capability framework will also set out how we identify and promote talent through clearly articulated career pathways at all levels in the organisation.

 Structure of the framework

 The framework has 5 areas essential to social care:

 - skills - what a practitioner should be able to do for their role

 - knowledge - what they need to know

 - behaviours and values - attitudes, empathy, and how a practitioner should act